How To Prepare A Great Moist Roast Turkey For The Holidays

 Option 1 - Spatchcocking

-To spatchcock a turkey (or a chicken, for that matter), lay the turkey breast side down on a stable surface, and using heavy duty kitchen shears, cut along either side of the backbone, through the rib cage.
+To spatchcock a turkey (or a chicken, for that matter), lay the turkey breast side down on a stable surface, and using heavy-duty kitchen shears, cut along either side of the backbone, through the rib cage.
 This will take a little muscle.

 What good does this do?
 Now, your meat is a much more even thickness.
-The legs and thighs will now be nicely exposed to the heat, and the breast meat will be a little protected.
+The legs and thighs will be nicely exposed to the heat, and the breast meat will be a little protected.

 Now all you have to do is lay him out in a roasting pan - I usually set him on a "raft" I create by laying carrots and celery stalks in the roasting pan.
 This keeps the bird off the bottom of the pan and helps build wonderful flavor for your gravy.

-Roast your bird at about 375º F, until the breast meat registers about 155ºF and the thigh reads about 175-180º F. Don't worry; the temperature will continue to rise once the bird is out of the oven.
+Roast your bird at about 375º F until the breast meat registers about 155ºF and the thigh reads about 175-180º F. Don't worry; the temperature will continue to rise once the bird is out of the oven.

 The roasting time will be much less for a spatchcocked bird than for a whole bird.
-This is good, because your oven will be freed up for other items that need to be baked.
+This is good because your oven will be freed up for other items that need to be baked.

 Option 2 - Removing the Thighs and Drumsticks Before Roasting

 Usually, the first cuts you make once the turkey comes out of the oven are the cuts to remove the thighs and drumsticks.
-Make these cuts before roasting, and roast the dark meat and white meat separately.
+Make these cuts before roasting, and roast the dark and white meat separately.

 Once the meat is done, cover and let it rest while you continue to cook the stuffing to a safe internal temperature and a crisp, brown crust.

-If you absolutely can't bring yourself to present anything other than a whole bird at your Thanksgiving table, help to protect the lean white meat by adding a layer of compound butter under the skin.
+If you can't bring yourself to present anything other than a whole bird at your Thanksgiving table, help protect the lean white meat by adding a layer of compound butter under the skin.

 It looks beautiful, and it is tasty, too.
-This is the compound butter you might try, but of course, you can use any combination of flavors that you would like.
+This is the compound butter you might try, but of course, you can use any combination of flavors you would like.

 📖 Recipe